ducksdotdev/BattlePlugins/readme.md

 This is the repository for the BattlePlugins website.
 If you would like to contribute, please open a pull request for review by lDucks.

 ### Notes
-* Migrations aren't in the reposiory due to an issue where they had gotten deleted when lDucks merged a few projects together
+* Migrations aren't in the repository due to an issue where they had gotten deleted when lDucks merged a few projects together

 ## Laravel PHP Framework